 │ ├── discogs-rate-limit.ts # Discogs API backoff (respect 429s)

-│ └── read-only-guard.ts # Block all mutations except wantlist add
+│ └── read-only-guard.ts # Block all mutations except explicit wantlist add/remove routes

 └── pi/ # Pressing Intelligence pipeline (see below)